valioromanov/ft-task/README.md

 If you want to run all tests you need to execute `make all-tests`. </br>

 You can get the coverage of the tests with `make get-coverage` - this will make a file that contains the rows that are covered by the tests. </br>
+!!!IMPORTANT - You need to add ginkgo in your `PATH`, if you get an error `command not found: ginkgo` and you have already installed ginkgo
-!!!IMPORTANT - In order to run `make get-coverage` there should not be any focused tests.
+</br> - In order to run `make get-coverage` there should not be any focused tests.

 # calculator-cli
 There are 2 available commands that can be run from the terminal.</br>